What is a Product Mindset?

 Who Needs a Product Mindset?

-A product mindset is for everyone since it encourages everyone in your organization to question assumptions, to ask how a job can be done better, and to innovate with customers and business value in mind.
+A product mindset is for everyone since it encourages everyone in your organization to question assumptions, ask how a job can be done better, and innovate with customers and business value in mind, which increases the overall digital economy.

 A mindset, by definition, is not a process or set of procedures that you can take off the shelf and implement.
 It’s not a tool or a technique.
 It is broader than that.
 It involves cultural change and a change in perspective.
 However, some steps that most organizations take include: